Background pattern

 • If you have difficulty urinating or have problems due to an enlarged prostate.

-Stop using Brimica Genuair and seek immediate medical help if you experience any of the following symptoms::
+Stop using Brimica Genuair and seek immediate medical help if you experience any of the following symptoms

-If you see halos around lights or images in color, have eye pain or discomfort, or experience temporary blurred vision, seek medical attention as soon as possible.
+If you see halos around lights or images in color, have pain or discomfort in the eyes, or experience temporary blurred vision, see your doctor as soon as possible.

 Children and adolescents